Call or Text: 615-944-6999 - Available Weekends - Trusted 5 Star Rating

 This is not a complete list of the items that will be checked.
 For a better idea of what is included in a Home Inspection check out our sample report at https://besure1st.com/sample-rpt or if you have more questions feel free to call or text me at 615-944-6999 and I will happily consult with you!

 A home inspector should take several hours to complete a detailed walk-through of the home you’re looking to buy.
 Beware of the quick-look inspectors who try to cram in 2 or 3 inspections a day.
-They are more interested in your money than they are in providing you with a quality inspection.
+If the Home Inspection company does not encourage you to join them then it is likely that they are more interested in your money than they are in providing you with a quality inspection.

 An inspector who is doing a good job will take many pictures, a lot of notes, and if you have joined him he will take the time to explain where to find the key systems such as shut-off valves, GFCI Test/Resets, and will explain any issues he discovers so you will be able to correctly assess there impact on maintenance costs and functionality.